Background: A Tradition of Innovation

 The Freightliner SuperTruck is unveiled at the Mid-America Trucking Show, smashing a goal set by the Department of Energy by increasing freight hauling efficiency by 115 percent.
 The Freightliner Inspiration Truck becomes the first licensed commercial truck to operate in autonomous vehicle mode on open public highways in the United States.

-Elevating the class-8 driving experience for increased comfort and driver retention, the new Cascadia is released to the general public, ushering in a new era of on-highway trucking efficiency and uptime—driven by inspired science and the integrated Detroit™ powertrain.
+Elevating the class-8 driving experience for increased comfort and driver retention, the Cascadia is released to the general public, ushering in a new era of on-highway trucking efficiency and uptime—driven by inspired science and the integrated Detroit™ powertrain.

-Lowering every customer’s Real Cost of Ownership by focusing on superior quality, fuel efficiency, uptime, safety, connectivity and driver experience, the new Cascadia is poised to take an industry by storm.
+Lowering every customer’s Real Cost of Ownership by focusing on superior quality, fuel efficiency, uptime, safety, connectivity and driver experience, the Cascadia is poised to take an industry by storm.

 Enhancing the best elements of the successful Cascadia line to create the definitive Cascadia experience, Freightliner increases fuel efficiency by eight percent over the previous model.